ziirish/burp-ui/README.rst

 Thanks
 ======

-Thank you all for your fedbacks and bug reports that make the project moving forward.
+Thank you all for your feedbacks and bug reports those are making the project moving forward.

 Special Thanks to Graham Keeling for its great piece of software!
 This project would not exist without `Burp`_.